Summer Financial Aid

 Federal Direct Subsidized and/or Unsubsidized Loans

-Submit a completed online to the Financial Aid Office.
+Submit your completed Summer Loan Request Form to the Financial Aid Office online.

 Please Note: Direct Loans are available on a limited basis for summer study.
-The following students may have some limited eligibility:
+You may have some limited eligibility for loans if you:

-Students who have not already borrowed their full 2021-22 academic year loan eligibility.
+- Have not already borrowed your full 2023-24 academic year loan eligibility.

-Students who will advance from freshman to sophomore status at the end of the spring 2022 semester.
+- Will advance from freshman to sophomore status at the end of the spring 2024 semester.

-Students who will advance from sophomore to junior status at the end of the spring 2022 semester.
+- Will advance from sophomore to junior status at the end of the spring 2024 semester.